Zoysia and Winter Are Not Good Friends

 But to re-emphasise again, Zoysia is not suitable for the colder regions of Australia, even when the lawn is over-seeded for the Winter.
 Instead, the homeowner should look to a far more suitable lawn type for their region.

-Tall Fescue is the very best cool season grass to mix in with Zoysia, with a similar leaf width, similar colour, and traits which complement each other, Tall Fescue is the first choice for over-seeding a Zoysia lawn in Winter.
+Tall Fescue is the most commonly used and most often recommended cool season grass to mix in with Zoysia, with a similar leaf width, similar colour, and traits which complement each other, Tall Fescue has always been the first choice for over-seeding a Zoysia lawn in winter.

 While most Zoysias which grow well in temperate climates can be over-seeded in Winter, Compadre Zoysia was originally and especially developed for this very purpose, and does it very well.